wultra/mtoken-sdk-android/README.md

 implementation "com.wultra.android.mtokensdk:wultra-mtoken-sdk:1.0.0"
 ```

 Note that this documentation is using version `1.0.0` as an example.
-You can find the latest version at [github's release](https://github.com/wultra/mtoken-sdk-android/releases) page.

-Also, make sure you have `mavenLocal()` repository among the project repositories and the version you are linking available in your local Maven repository.

 ## Usage